Jordanbarker/jordanbarker.github.io/README.md

 # About
-A website to host some of my commonly referenced notes on data science and machine learning.
-Also using it to showcase some personal projects.
+This website hosts my commonly referenced notes on data science and machine learning as well as some personal projects.

-## Technical details
+## Cookbook details
-The notebook library is created using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).
+The data science cookbook is created using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).

 There is an environment file to create a conda environment with all the necessary libraries:
 > conda env create --file environment.yml